 Flu season is approaching fast!
-You can prevent the flu by getting your flu vaccine at one of our Flu Shot Friday events or by making an appointment with your health care provider.
+You can prevent the flu by getting your flu vaccine at one of our Flu Shot Friday events or by visiting our medical clinic.

 It’s important that you get your flu shot early in the season.
 After getting a flu vaccine, it takes about two weeks for your body to develop the antibodies that will protect you from flu virus.

 Every Friday from September 29 to October 27

 Unable to make it to a Flu Shot Friday or want your shot sooner?
 Students can visit our medical clinic to get their flu shot, no appointment necessary.

 WSU students, faculty, and staff, as well as local community members, can get their flu shots at Flu Shot Fridays.
 We won’t be able to give the vaccine to those who are pregnant or under age 18.